yuzalle/yuzalle/README.md

 ## Hi there 👋
 I'm a Data Scientist and Data Engineer enthusiast with a background in Geophysical Engineering.
-Passionate about data science, programming in Python, and building impactful machine learning models.
+Passionate about data science and programming in Python.